 “In my conversations with frontline health care workers over the past year, I’ve seen that this crisis is going to have a significant impact on the lives of health care professionals for a very long time,” Kaine said in a statement in early March when he reintroduced the bill.
 “As more people get vaccinated and we start to see the light at the end of the tunnel, the healers who’ve been caring for everyone else will continue to feel the effects of this trauma, yet face stigma in accessing treatment."

 The need is there

-In late May, Livesey helped launch Cobalt, an online platform for immediate mental health support for Penn Medicine employees.
-To date, nearly 10,000 people have used the platform and there were 60 cases of suicidal thoughts.
+In late May 2020, Livesey helped launch Cobalt, an online platform for immediate mental health support for Penn Medicine employees.
+By summer, nearly 10,000 people have used the platform and there were 60 cases of suicidal thoughts.
 While this highlights the need in one hospital system, research from Italy, China and now New York City reinforces that those caring for coronavirus patients experience much strain.

 “57% of health care workers experienced acute stress, nightmares, detachment, in this current pandemic.
 Forty-eight percent had depression, 33% had anxiety,” said Dr. Lori Plutchik, a New York City psychiatrist, citing numbers from a recent survey of New York City-based health care workers.

 "These numbers are incredibly high," noted Plutchik, who is a co-founder of Caring for Caregivers, a program that offers psychotherapy to front-line physicians.
 Yet, those in health care are often reluctant to seek help, she told TODAY.